owncast/owncast.github.io/content/docs/custom-assets.md

 toc: false
 ---

-By creating a `public` directory and putting your own files there you can serve any assets that you wish to make publicly available for any reason.
+By creating a `data/public` directory and putting your own files there you can serve any assets that you wish to make publicly available for any reason.

 {{<versionsupport feature="Custom public assets" version="0.1.0">}}